 2. Go heavy on garlic and onions.

 Take advantage of the allium-rich veggies, known for their powerful anti-viral, antibacterial and anti-fungal properties… and they taste great too!
-They feed your gut the fiber and prebiotics it thrives on, and they work just as well raw or cooked, so start chopping those garlic, onions, scallions, chives, leeks, shallots to enjoy daily.
+They provide your gut with the fiber and prebiotics it thrives on, and they work just as well raw or cooked.
+Point being: Start chopping those garlic, onions, scallions, chives, leeks, shallots to enjoy daily.

 3. Eat your greens.